 See them again sooner rather than later, and note how their progress with their new health regimen.
-If they've stuck to your instructions, show them how this change in behavior, diet, or the addition of supplements has alleviated symptoms they had before their first visit.
+If they've stuck to your instructions, show them how this change in behavior, diet, or the addition of supplements has helped them.

-Connecting the dots between that initial, motivating pain and the positive results of your solution will turn new patients into loyal ones.
+Connecting the dots between that initial, motivating issue and the positive results of your solution will turn new patients into loyal ones.

 Remind patients that functional medicine is an ongoing process

 For functional medicine to work, patient compliance is critical.
-Unlike Western medicine, where a treatment allows a patient to continue with the behavior that led to their illness, functional medicine aims to treat the core issues underlying symptoms.
+Unlike Western medicine, where a treatment allows a patient to continue with the behavior that led to their illness, functional medicine addresses the core issues underlying symptoms.

 Don't overwhelm them with supplements